AnantharamanLab/METABOLIC/README.md

 [Sample inputs]
 -------
-1 The genome files should be ended with ".fasta"; The genome protein files should be ended with ".faa";
+1 The genome files should be ended with ".fasta"; The genome protein files should be ended with ".faa"

 2 The "-o" option requires inputting a txt file to show the address of metagenomic reads [which is/are the metagenomic dataset(s) that you used to reconstructed the MAGs].
 A sample for this txt is like:
 ```